pinohu/DYNASTY/empire-bible/volume-vi-family-governance/book-11-family-business-governance/chapter-31-family-council-operations.md

 #### Voting Members

 **Founding Members ([Principal Names])**
-- [Primary Principal Name] serves as Chair with final decision authority; [Secondary Principal Name] serves as Advisory Member
+- Chimenime Xavier serves as Chair with final decision authority; Judith serves as Advisory Member
 - Cannot be removed except by mutual agreement or incapacity
 - Hold ultimate authority over all decisions until succession is complete
-- [Primary Principal Name] serves as sole Chair of the Family Council
+- Chimenime Xavier serves as sole Chair of the Family Council

 **Successor Members (Children at Age 18+)**
 - Automatic membership upon reaching age 18